 In this latter case, the interface violates the key principle of human-centered design: visibility.
 Users should know, just by looking at an interface, what their options are and how to access them.
 If they don’t know the rules of the game, the error notification turns a little password roadblock into an irritating blockage on their way.
 We can definitely do better.

 Look at Mailchimp’s elegant solution to the password problem.
-First, they have all the requirements laid out, so you don’t have to play a guessing game.
+First, they have all the technical requirements laid out, so you don’t have to play a guessing game.
 Second, requirements update as you type.
-The way the list greys out items as users type is a great example of a system giving users clear and instant feedback on their actions.
+The way the list greys out items as users type is a great example of a system giving users clear and instant feedback on their actions so that they can make informed decisions.
 Follow simple design for security principles, and you will minimize the nuisance value of your security measures.

 Design ≠ making things easy